 HISA coordinator : Gaëlle Darmon.

-The snow leopard (Panthera uncia) is the symbol of snow-capped mountains of Central Asia.
+The snow leopard (Panthera uncia) symbolizes the snow-capped mountains of Central Asia.
 It is estimated that there are only 3,500 to 7,000 individuals in the world, fewer than 500 in India.
 The species is now endangered.
-In its natural habitat, steep terrain that culminates up to 5000 m altitude, the snow leopard feeds mainly on large wild herbivores, such as the great bharal (Pseudois nayaur) or Asian ibex (Capra ibex ibex).
+In its natural habitat, steep terrain that culminates up to 5000m altitude, the snow leopard feeds mainly on large wild herbivores, such as the great bharal (Pseudois nayaur) or Asian ibex (Capra ibex ibex).

-The survival of the snow leopard is closely linked to the preservation of its unique habitat and its prey.
-But its habitat and its prey are threatened by global warming, the expansion of human activities, and poaching.
+The survival of the snow leopard is closely linked to the preservation of its unique habitat and prey.
+But both are now threatened by global warming, the expansion of human activities, and poaching.
 When its natural prey is scarce, the snow leopard is forced to fall back on domestic herbivores, goats, sheep, and even yaks.
-This risk of predation of domestic herds is exacerbated by new livestock practices in the area that allow herds to wander unattended.

-The losses caused by predation can reach 10% of the herd, sometimes more.
-This represents a major cost for ladakhis, whose meager annual income comes mainly from livestock.
-In this context, the snow leopard is often considered as a pest by local human communities, and sometimes they are killed.
-The Ladakhis are therefore the first actors in the conservation of the snow leopard.
-We are convinced that snow leopard conservation can be used to develop human communities in Ladakh, to improve their quality of life, especially through ecotourism.
+With losses up to 10% of the herd, sometimes there is a lot at stake for the Ladakhis, whose meager annual income comes mainly from livestock.
+Therefore, the snow leopard is often ill-considered by local human communities, and sometimes they are killed.
+So the Ladakhis are the first to act for the preservation of snow leopards.
+We’re convinced that snow leopard conservation can be used to develop human communities in Ladakh and improve their quality of life, especially through ecotourism.

-That’s where the Snow Leopard Conservancy is working.
-HISA provides financial, material and scientific support to improve knowledge of the snow leopard ecology, to reduce the conflict between the species and Ladakh herders, and to educate local human communities about the benefits they can bring from wildlife conservation in general, and snow leopard in particular.
+That’s where the Snow Leopard Conservancy comes in.
+HISA provides financial, material and scientific support to improve knowledge of the snow leopard and its environment, to reduce any conflict with the Ladakh herders, and to educate local human communities about the benefits they can gain from wildlife conservation in general, and the snow leopard in particular.

-Supplies distribution to Ladakhi villagers who wish to set up a guest room at home to welcome tourists who came to the region to trek or to observe wildlife.
+Supplies distribution to Ladakhi villagers who wish to set up a guest room at home to welcome tourists travelling in the region.

-Villager who makes tourist figurines, made of yak hair and goat hair, representing the wild animals of the region.
+Villager who makes tourist figurines, made of yak hair and goat hair, that represent local animals.